Close Menu

 2. UI responsiveness and smoothness

 Because users often blame “slowness” on the app as a whole, even small hiccups in high‑frequency gestures,scroll feeds, carousels, long lists,can drive down satisfaction.
-To improve these KPIs, teams profile rendering paths, minimize overdraw, optimize images and media, and test UI behavior on low‑end devices and under CPU load to ensure smooth performence across the full spectrum of hardware.
+To improve these KPIs, teams profile rendering paths, minimize overdraw, optimize images and media, and test UI behavior on low‑end devices and under CPU load to ensure smooth performance across the full spectrum of hardware.

 3. Network latency and reliability

-Most modern apps depend on APIs, content delivery, or real‑time data, making network performence a major contributor to perceived speed.
+Most modern apps depend on APIs, content delivery, or real‑time data, making network performance a major contributor to perceived speed.
 Key KPIs include request latency, throughput, connection errors, timeout rates, and retry volumes for core endpoints.

 4. Resource usage and device impact

 Resource usage KPIs,CPU, memory, disk I/O, and battery consumption,tell you how heavy your app feels on real devices.
-Excessive resource usage leads to sluggishness, overheating, throttling, and rapid battery drain, all of which can cause users to close or unistall your app even if core features work.
+Excessive resource usage leads to sluggishness, overheating, throttling, and rapid battery drain, all of which can cause users to close or uninstall your app even if core features work.

-Engagement Metrics Tied to Performence
+Engagement Metrics Tied to Performance

 Coverage across devices, locations, and browsers